-A lot of the work we do revolves some of the world's most well-attended and watched events from the Formula 1 Canadian Grand Prix in Montreal to IndyCar's Indianapolis 500.
-All eyes are on during the event, and you have heard us chat about what the lead up to an event is like, but what about what happens right after a major event that your brand is sponsoring?
+Much of our work revolves around the world's most well-attended and watched events, from the F1 USGPs in Miami, Austin and Las Vegas to INDYCAR's Indianapolis 500.
+All eyes are on during the event, and you have heard us chat about what the lead-up to an event is like, but what about what happens right after a major event your brand is sponsoring?

 It is easy to think that the sunset of event day is the actual end of the event.
-For us, the end of the event marks the beginning of what ends up being one of the most important stages of an event's lifecycle.
-The post-event stage is where you are able to take stock of performance and understand how your activations made a difference in achieving the objectives you set out to achieve.
-Timeliness and urgency are paramount to us as we serve our client base.
+For us, the end of the event marks the beginning of what becomes one of the most important stages of an event's lifecycle.
+The post-event stage is where you can take stock of your performance and understand how your activations made a difference in achieving the objectives you set out to achieve.
+Timeliness and urgency are paramount to us during this phase.
+Let’s look at what happens after a major event.

 The night of

-Even though there is a load of work that is about to come your way, it is important to take a breath and enjoy your achievement.
+Even though a load of work is about to come your way, it is important to take a breath and enjoy your achievement.
 Activating an event on a large scale is no easy feat.
-You are operating at the highest level with critical VIPs and plenty of things you cannot control, but still must manage.
+You are operating at the highest level with critical VIPs and plenty of things you cannot control but still must manage.

 The day after